Dictation

 - Click again to stop recording

-- Wait for transcription to appear in chat
+- Wait for transcription to appear in the chat

 Tip

 Dictation works with any AI model you've configured.
-Transcription happens through Cline's service, but conversations continue with whichever model you're using.
+The transcription happens through Caret's service, but your conversation continues with whatever model you're using.

 System Requirements

-Dictation uses FFmpeg to capture audio on all platforms:
+Dictation uses FFmpeg to capture your voice across all platforms:

 - macOS: FFmpeg (via Homebrew: